-Competitions can have an educative effect.
-But only when they are done right.
+Sports karate exaggerates with its focus on tournaments.
+However, competitions can have an educative effect.
+But only when they are conducted in the right way.
 We talked with Thomas Prediger, chair of our advisory board, about the value of competitions for karateka and how karate tournaments will evolve after the dismissal of the WKF from the Olympics 2024.
 By Dr. Christian Tribowski

 The Competition Against Oneself